Thomasdezeeuw/heph/README.md

 ## Platform support

 The main target platform is Linux, as a production target.
-But we also support macOS, but only as development target (e.g. develop on macOS and run Linux in production).
+We also support macOS, but only as development target (e.g. develop on macOS and run Linux in production).
 Other BSDs are mostly supported (kqueue is fully supported), however no tests are run on these platforms.